longhorn/longhorn-tests/docs/content/manual/pre-release/ha/ha-volume-migration.md

     persistentVolumeName: <volume_name>
 ```

-4. Trigger the scenarios described below with commands like the:
+6. Trigger the scenarios described below with commands like:

 ```bash
 # Attempt to confirm the migration by detaching from <old_node>.